 If toggling between http and https does not help, check the error message you are getting when trying to access.
 If it says “Due to Restrictions On This Account”, it could be a Family Safety Software.
 Not much can be done in this case except to try portable browsers that do not need to be installed and offer proxy as well.
 We’ll get to that in a while.

-If there is no account related message, probably the site has been blocked using Internet Options.
+If there is no account-related message, probably the site has been blocked using Internet Options.
 Go to Internet Options in Control Panel and on the Security tab, click on Restricted Websites in the Internet Security Zone, and then on the button labeled “Sites” (See image below).
 Check if the URL of the website you wish to access is listed there.
-If yes, select the URL and click on Remove.
+If yes, select the URL and click Remove.
 You’ll be prompted for confirmation.
 That done, the website should open without any problems on any of your browsers.

 There is yet another method to block certain types of websites from opening – using the same Internet Options dialog box.
 Click on the Content tab.
 Based upon your version of Windows, you might see “Content Advisor” or “Family Safety” button.
 This option is used to restrict certain types of websites from opening for different users.
-That means, you can use the option to block websites at user level.
+That means you can use the option to block websites at the user level.
 If you know the password, you can click the button and change settings.
 If not, you will have to ask permissions from your parents or network admin.
 Here too, you can use a portable browser to bypass restrictions.

 Using A Portable Proxy Browser To Access Restricted Websites

 You can download a portable browser that doubles up as a proxy such as KProxy.
 This product has both portable and installation type versions.
 The best thing about the website browser is that it offers online browsing without actually typing the website address in the main URL bar.
-Instead, you type the URL in the text box given in the middle of KProxy website.
+Instead, you type the URL in the text box given in the middle of the KProxy website.

 Using A Different DNS

 When some website is banned in an area, it is the ISP blocking traffic to and from that website.
 Changing DNS settings from your ISP to something different might help you access the site.
 For example, you can change your DNS to Google Public DNS.
-To change DNS, right click network icon in taskbar and select Open Network and Sharing.
-In the Window that appears, double click on your network.
+To change DNS, right click the network icon in the taskbar and select Open Network and Sharing.
+In the Window that appears, double-click on your network.
 It will bring up a dialog box and there you can change the DNS under IPv4.

 Use a Proxy To Access Restricted Websites

 You may use proxy websites or programs to access websites blocked in your area.
 One such proxy is UltraSurf.
-This was specifically designed to allow population of a certain country to access social networking sites.
+This was specifically designed to allow the population of a certain country to access social networking sites.
 There are some websites who let you easily access and open blocked websites.
 OpenBlockedWebsite.com and HideMyAss.com are two such websites you may want to check out.
 They act as free web anonymizers that aim to unblock blocked websites and offer free anonymous web surfing.
-Also check out Hola Unblocker.
+Also, check out Hola Unblocker.